The “Political” Grief of Living in 2025 As a Person Who Cares About Others

 Millions share our pain and our outrage.

-Here are some ways to navigate this challenging time:
+Here are some ways to…cope?? during this time:

-• Take Concrete Action: Channel your grief into meaningful action.
-This could involve:
+Take Concrete Action: Channel your grief into meaningful action.

 • Volunteering: Dedicate your time to organizations that directly support marginalized communities.